 Category Archives: Museums

-This weekend, a show co-curated by Andrew and Shawn Hosner of Los Angeles’ Thinkspace Gallery and Josef Zimmerman of the Fort Wayne Museum of Art will open at the museum.
-Entitled Invisible College, the group exhibition refers to the fact that many of the participants have found success outside of the traditional art educational model.
-The show will feature murals and installations from Andrew Schoultz, Brett Amory, Cyrcle, Mark Dean Veca, and Troy Lovegates as well as original works from Adam Caldwell, Adrian Falkner, Alex Yanes, Allison Sommers, Amanda Joseph, Andrew Hem, Brian M. […]
+With this being the last week of the Invisible College group exhibition at the Fort Wayne Museum of Art, now would be a good time for a recap.
+Co-curated by Andrew and Shawn Hosner of Los Angeles’ Thinkspace Gallery and Josef Zimmerman from the museum, the title references the fact that many of the artists on the roster didn’t take a traditional art education path to where their careers are now.
+The show will featured murals and installations from Andrew Schoultz, Brett Amory, Cyrcle, Mark Dean Veca, and Troy Lovegates as well as original works from Adam Caldwell, Adrian Falkner, Alex Yanes, Allison Sommers, Amanda Joseph, Andrew Hem, Brian M. […]

 More stories from the week that ended Sept 20 (click on bolded words for more information): Bloomberg provides a tour of the Broad museum.
 KPCC gives a behind the scenes tour.
 Christopher Knight reviews the inaugural show at the Broad.
 Holland Cotter of the NY Times also reviews the museum.
 LA Times reveals the opening festivities.
 Artnet writes about why The Broad one of the best museums in North America.
 How the Broad hires and trains its staff.
 Image above by Iwan Baan.
 RIP: Phoebe Fairweather, who died […]